Find out how safe a home birth is likely to be for you based on whether this is your first baby or not and if you’re at higher risk of complications.

 If you have a vaginal birth after caesarean (VBAC), you have a slightly higher risk of complications than women who had their first baby vaginally.
 Specifically, there is a 0.5% risk of ‘uterine rupture’ which is where your previous caesarean scar tears open during labour.
 It’s a very serious condition for you and your baby and means you would need to have to have a caesarean immediately.

 For this reason, you will be advised to give birth in a labour ward where your baby can be monitored and you can have quick access to surgery and blood transfusions if necessary.
 If you feel strongly that you want to plan to give birth at home, discuss your situation your midwife or doctor and read our advice on how to negotiate your care.

-There are many different reasons why you may have been told that you’re at an increased risk of complications.
+There are many different reasons why you may have been told that you’re at an increased risk of complications during labour and birth.
 Carrying twins or having been diagnosed with severe pre-eclampsia in a previous pregnancy are a couple of examples of factors that can make labour and birth more dangerous for you or your baby.

 There are few studies into how safe home births are for women who have increased risk of complications, and your midwife will probably recommend that you plan to give birth in the labour ward as there will be medical staff and equipment at hand if you or the baby should need it.

 However, because the conditions and circumstances can vary so much between different women, it’s worth discussing your options with your midwife, GP or obstetrician if you feel that a home birth might be right for you.

 - Use our Birth Choice tool to find the best place for you to give birth – be that labour ward, birth centre or home birth.